Master of Science in Taxation

 Electives -- 9 Units

-*Students transferring credit from accredited law schools, colleges and universities may be granted as many as six units of credit toward the MS (tax) requirements for graduate tax courses successfully completed at those institutions.
+*Students transferring credit from accredited law schools, colleges and universities may be granted as many as 6 units of credit toward the Master of Science in Taxation requirements for graduate tax courses successfully completed at those institutions.

 Golden Gate University's instructors are what sets us apart from similar institutions.
 Most of our faculty are professionals working in their fields of expertise.
 They bring their firsthand experiences and knowledge to the classroom, incorporating cutting-edge practices from the business and legal communities.